Hot Rods of the Gods

 Hot Rods of the Gods is an adventure published by West End Games in 1986 for the light-hearted role-playing game Ghostbusters, which is itself based on the comedy movie Ghostbusters.

 Plot summary

-After the Ghostbusters are summoned to help a local family whose teenage daughter is mysteriously levitating, the Ghostbusters accidentally summon a gang of intergalactic juvenile delinquents to return to the Earth.
+After the Ghostbusters are summoned to help a local family whose teenage daughter is mysteriously levitating, the Ghostbusters accidentally summon a gang of intergalactic juvenile delinquents to come back to the Earth.
 In the distant past, these aliens had started neolithic humans on the path to civilization so that the humans would build tall buildings that the aliens could then knock over.
 To prevent the aliens from vandalizing the Manhattan skyline, the Ghostbusters must engage them in a flying car demolition derby.